 Canada’s maternity leave policy is subject to constant review and reform at both the federal and provincial levels.
 As an employer with team members in Canada, you’ll need to stay up-to-date with the latest regulations and update your policies accordingly.

-Many companies find they simply don’t have the internal capacity to stay current with ever-shifting requirements in multiple countries and decide to outsource global HR management to an employer of record (EOR) organization like Remofirst.
+Many companies find they simply don’t have the internal capacity to stay current with ever-shifting requirements in multiple countries and decide to outsource global HR management to an Employer of Record (EOR) organization like RemoFirst.
 Our team of international legal and compliance experts stays on top of developments such as new maternity leave legislation so our clients can rest assured they’re in compliance with local laws.

 Looking for more detailed information about maternity leave benefits in Canada?
 Check out our Canada country guide.